 The application of large section and engineered Douglas-fir for industrial and commercial buildings has created new opportunities for environmental responsibility.
 Douglas-fir presents an easy and cost-effective way to reduce the carbon footprint of your building whilst maintaining integrity and functionality.
-Nelson Douglas-fir supplier and Douglas-fir Association member, Waimea Sawmillers, worked closely with the Smith and Smith Glass building owners and designers to maximise the use of chemical free Douglas-fir glulam portals to replace energy intensive steel.
+Nelson Douglas-fir supplier, Waimea Sawmillers, worked closely with the Smith and Smith Glass building owners and designers to maximise the use of chemical free Douglasfir glulam portals to replace energy intensive steel.
 The result was a healthier and more carbon friendly building that instils pride in the owners.